simongog/sigir16-topkcomplete/instructions/README.md

 ## Top-k completion system #2

-In our second solution we keep the algorithmic framework of our first solution.
+In our second solution (in [index2.hpp][IDX2]) we keep the algorithmic framework of our first solution.
 We just alter the representation of `m_start`.
 While we were using  n &lceil;log n&rceil; bits for `m_start` by using an `int_vector<>` we now use a bit vector and select structure to represent it.
 So we mark in `m_start_bv` every each position at which a string starts in the concatenation and construct a select structure `m_start_sel` for `m_start_bv`.

 Instead of accessing `m_start[i]` we can get the start of the i-th string by querying `m_start_sel(i+1)` (not that we have to add one, since the indexing is 1-based in all SDSL select structures).